ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/02-binary-trees.md

 Some programming languages have poor support for recursion.
 It is possible to traverse a tree iteratively (using a loop) with a stack data structure.
 We call the stack our *agenda*, consider it a to-do list containing nodes that we need to process.
-Here is a some pseudocode that is structurally very similar to our recursive iterations, but instead of making recursive calls we add child nodes to the agenda and loop:
+Here is pseudocode that is structurally very similar to our recursive iterations, but instead of making recursive calls we add child nodes to the agenda and loop:

     dfs(root):    // dfs is for Depth-First Search agenda = new Stack of Node